 After the first stories, Carol was quickly accepted as a valuable resource for journalists who sought commentary on a variety of subjects, from advice for female businesswomen to the evolution of mobile technology and mobile consumers.

-RLM leveraged Carol’s expertise and strong interviewing skills to make her the “go-to” woman for perspectives on news and consumer behavior.
+RLM PR leveraged Carol’s expertise and strong interviewing skills to make her the “go-to” woman for perspectives on news and consumer behavior.

 Obopay’s partnership with Nokia (who has since purchased Obopay) became a powerhouse story that garnered extensive media coverage in the major dailies and payments publications.
 Obopay also successfully penetrated major print publications via interviews with top-ranking journalists.
-Today, after several successful outreach campaigns, Carol’s Realini’s consumer knowledge and industry presence is well respected among journalists who now frequently contact RLM requesting interviews.
+Today, after several successful outreach campaigns, Carol’s Realini’s consumer knowledge and industry presence is well respected among journalists who now frequently contact RLM PR requesting interviews.